ph01dy/resume/README.md

 I am a motivated professional coming from the aerospace industry and now looking to re-skill and further develop my knowledge within IT.
 A self learner who is willing to take a dive into new technologies that shape our future.

 ## Technical experience

-_Currently preparing for Cisco DevNet Associate exam_
+_Completed Open University's DevNetSkills course (preparing for vendor exam)_

 Fundamental knowledge of networking protocols (TCP/IP, Routing, LAN/WAN, etc...)